Comparing Graphs via Persistence Distortion: Introduction

-(3) Despite that our \spdist{} distance is a \emph{continuous} measure which considers all points in the input graphs, we show in Section \ref{sec:compcontinuous} that it can be computed in polynomial time ($O(m^{12}\log m)$ where $m$ is the total complexity of input graphs).
-We note that the \emph{discrete} version of our \spdist{} distance, where only graph nodes are considered (much like in previous graph matching algorithms), can be computed much more efficiently in $O(n^2 m^{1.5}\log m)$ time, where $n$ is the number of graph nodes in input graphs.
+(3) Despite that the \spdist{} distance is a \emph{continuous} measure which considers all points in a geometric realization of the input graphs, we show in Section \ref{sec:compcontinuous} that it can be computed in polynomial time ($O(m^{12}\log m)$ where $m$ is the total number of nodes and edges of the input graphs).
+We note that the \emph{discrete} version of the \spdist{} distance, where only graph nodes are considered (much like in previous graph matching algorithms), can be computed much more efficiently in $O(n^2 m^{1.5}\log m)$ time, where $n$ is the number of graph nodes in input graphs.

 Finally, we also provide some preliminary experimental results to demonstrate the use of the \spdist{} distance.